Muzec0318/Muzec0318.github.io/posts/horizontall.md

 ![image](https://user-images.githubusercontent.com/69868171/148062675-e9ac9161-42c1-46fa-893c-44a25d29fc5c.png)

-Seems we are dealing with `strapi cms` using some default credentials and we got no luck let see wwhat we can find on google.
+Seems we are dealing with `strapi cms` using some default credentials and we got no luck let see what we can find on google.

 ```
 http://api-prod.horizontall.htb/admin/strapiVersion